giuliofantuzzi/BSc-thesis/README.md

 Some information about the following R scripts:
 - `data_preparation.R` : feature selection from the original dataset
+- `poisson_approximation.R` : analysis of Poisson as an approximation for Teams's Goals
-- `home_effect.R` : script to show an empirical proof of a home effect in football
+- `home_effect.R` : an empirical proof of a home effect in football
-- `Maher_parameters_estimation.R` : script to estimate Maher model's optimal parameters
+- `Maher_parameters_estimation.R` : estimation of Maher model's optimal parameters